 Number of A levels required: 3

-Required subjects and grades: Mathematics (note: Applicants should have a minimum of M1; statistics modules are not preferred) and Chemistry is required at A level.
+Required subjects and grades: A level Chemistry and Mathematics (M1 Mechanics module or AS Physics is preferred instead of Statistics module).
 If Statistics is offered, applicants should also offer AS level Physics.

 General Studies: not accepted

 International Baccalaureate Diploma: 36 points including Mathematics and Chemistry at Higher Level grade 6 with a minimum of 32 points overall.
 We will consider SL Mathematics grade 7.

 Standard English language requirements apply.